apostrophecms/apostrophe-documentation/tutorials/getting-started/schema-guide.md

 The `withType` option **may** be set to the name of the related type.
 If you do not set `withType`, then the name of the join must match the name of the related type, with a leading `_` added and an optional `s` following.

+> Beginning with Apostrophe 2.58.0, you may also set `withType` to an **array** of type names.
+When you do so, the chooser allows you to pick items of several types via a tabbed interface and create a combined list.
+These "polymorphic joins" are primarily intended for navigation widgets.
+They currently do not support pieces filters or `joinByArrayReverse`.

 The `idsField` option **may** be set to the name of a property in which to store the ids of the related objects. **If you don't set it yourself, it will be set automatically for you.** For instance, if your join is named `_fabrics`, then `idsField` will automatically be set to `fabricsIds`.

 By default, if the related type has joins of its own, they are **not** carried out.
 To carry out "nested" joins, set the `withJoins` option to an array containing those join field names.
 You may also use "dot notation" in these names to indicate that you want to follow a series of joins between related types.